George Mertz New Educator Travel Award

 ____________________

-2023 – Chris Albright – Michigan College of Optometry
+2023 – Chris Albright – Ferris State University Michigan College of Optometry

-2018 – Nekima Williams – Rosenberg School of Optometry
+2018 – Nekima Williams – University of the Incarnate Word Rosenberg School of Optometry

-2016 – John Gialousakis – SUNY College of Optometry
+2016 – John Gialousakis – State University of New York College of Optometry

-2015 – Alex Nixon – The Ohio State University
+2015 – Alex Nixon – The Ohio State University, College of Optometry

-2014 – Lacey Haines – University of Waterloo
+2014 – Lacey Haines – University of Waterloo, School of Optometry and Vision Science

-2012 – Amy Dinardo – Michigan College of Optometry
+2012 – Amy Dinardo – Ferris State University Michigan College of Optometry

 Christina Newman – Southern College of Optometry

-2011 – Kathryn Richdale – The Ohio State University
+2011 – Kathryn Richdale – The Ohio State University, College of Optometry

-2009 – Frederic Gagnon – University of Montreal
+2009 – Frederic Gagnon – University of Montreal, École d Optométrie

-2008 – Nicky Lai – The Ohio State University
+2008 – Nicky Lai – The Ohio State University, College of Optometry

 2006 – Jason Chin – New England College of Optometry

-2005 – Jean-Sebastien Dufour – University of Montreal
+2005 – Jean-Sebastien Dufour – University of Montreal, École d Optométrie

 2004 – Wanda Lam – Illinois College of Optometry